 Last week I talked about my definition of Baby Led Feeding and how you can use this approach to starting solids with your baby.
 Missed it?
 Read about it here.

 In a nutshell, it’s letting your baby lead the feeding process, with us parents being super responsive to their cues and stages of readiness (all while challenging them to advance to new textures and self-feed so they become skilled eaters!).
-Because we are going off our baby’s cues, feeding in a baby led way means that in the beginning, you may want to incorporates purees (spoon feeding) and finger finger foods based on your baby’s interest level, skills and abilities.
+Because we are going off our baby’s cues, feeding in a baby led way means that in the beginning, you may want to incorporate purees (spoon feeding) and finger foods into your feeding schedule, based on your baby’s interest level, skills and abilities.
 It’s a way of mixing approaches as needed if that is what your baby needs.
 It’s so important to me that we let go of these all-or-nothing rules that we so often find in the mommy world, and learn to be flexible and responsive above all things.
 This is something I strongly believe every parent should embrace for stress free and successful feeding.
 In fact, it’s an underlying theme in my online course that teaches parents how to start solids and finger foods from 6 months all the way up to 12 months of age.

 Today I’m going to list out four reasons why it’s ok to switch (or combine) approaches (purees and baby led weaning) as needed and what the benefits are of doing so.
 I’m going to slash through all the myths floating around out there that only one method can be used, or else all is ruined.